cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/2-datacleaning/index.md

 ### Rename a variable

-Now that we've loaded our data into Python and have made sure it makes sense, we can now start manipulating and cleaning it.
+Now that we've loaded our data into Python and have made sure it makes sense, we can start manipulating and cleaning it.

-Look back at your data frame.
+Look back at your dataframe.
 What is the fifth variable?
 What does that even mean?
 Luckily, this is your study and you know that it's a personality questionnaire measuring neuroticism.
 Let's fix that name and make it more intuitive:

 ```python